Financial Education

 Susan

-We have been talking about providing financial educaiton for our clients for years.
+We have been talking about providing financial education for our clients for years.
 It is always in the too hard basket just because we don't have the time.
 This resource has taken the time excuse away.
 We will run some of these courses ourselves with our clients, but we will also sponsor some of these courses for our clients.
 Thanks TWA.

 Parent voice